PhoenixTales/phoenix-docs/story/world/overworld.md

 [include image]

 In all the builds of the game, as early as v0.56c, it was this river who originated in the waterfall at the New Camp.
 But in Mikes original concepts, it was the first river in the south that would be connected with the New Camp.
-In all three of Mike's early map sketches, the New Camp was drawn in the southwest and the Free Mine was drawn in the northwest.
+In all three of Mike's early map sketches, the New Camp was drawn in the southwest and the Free Mine in the northwest.

 [include images]